orb-community/pktvisor/RFCs/2021-04-16-76-collection-policies.md

 ### pktvisor Collection Policies

+## Status
+**Experimental**: implemented and available for beta testing but the interface may still change

 ## Summary

 Collection policies direct pktvisor to use Taps (#75) to create an instance of an input stream (possibly with a filter),